Skribb11es/Skribb11es/README.md

 ### Hi there 👋

 ### I got started with development in 2015 through both school and the Roblox exploiting community
-### My current main project is BlindSide a Lua and PhP based whitelist developed for A_003 and his script PF-PWNER. [blindside.website](https://blindside.website/)
+### Currently I hold a position at American Airlines developing internal tools for the Cybersecurity team, anything that you might need to know about me can proably be found on my [linktree](https://linktr.ee/skribb11es)
-### In my opinion skidding is fine as long as you get somthing from it.
-There is no reason to steal someone else's work and not learn from it.
+### My old passion project was BlindSide a Lua and PhP based whitelist developed for A_003 and his script PF-PWNER. [blindside.website](https://blindside.website/)